anirudhrathinam94/stuff/volunteering/01-basics/README.md

 Here .m2 is the local repository where maven keeps all the dependencies.
 This is great because if we already have a dependency that maven has already downloaded, it will not redownload it again.

 If you run mvn package, the jar is created in target with the name: App-1.0.jar.
 We can now run integration tests, verify, install and deploy our app.
 Similarly when you package a webapp a war file is created that includes things like web.xml and the web inf files.
 Note: web.xml does url mappings.
 Now we can use annotation based mapping instead.

-**mvn install** basically just copies the jar file created in target file into the local .m2 repository.
+These packages can be used as dependencies by other devs.

+We have the following types of repositories:

+1. Local m2 repo: This is the local repository
+2. Central repo: This is maintained by apache and contains common jars like spring, junit etc
+3. Remote repo: This is maintained by the company where individual devs can share their jars to be used as dependencies.

+So now the task of the dev ops guys within the company is to set up the remote repository.

+**Setting up remote maven repository**

 Testing - Junit, Mockito and unit/integration tests